Deshaun Watson lawsuits, explained: What to know about sexual assault allegations against Texans QB - Up News Info

 We became aware of a civil lawsuit involving Deshaun Watson through a social media post last night.
 This is the first time we heard of the matter, and we hope to learn more soon.
 We take accusations of this nature that involve anyone within the Houston Texans organization seriously.
 We will await further information before making any additional statements on this incident.

 An NFL spokesperson said the league is aware of the lawsuits but has “no further comment at this time.”
+Pro Football Talk reported Thursday that Lisa Friel, the NFL’s special counsel for investigations, wrote Buzbee a letter telling him the league has begun an investigation.
+She requested that Buzbee and his clients cooperate with it.
+Buzbee posted, then deleted, and then reposted the letter on his Instagram page.
+He eventually wrote that his side “will cooperate with the NFL’s investigation and with any other investigative authorities.”

+An anonymous league official told ESPN’s Adam Schefter that the league is investigating Watson under its personal conduct policy.
+The Texans said in a second statement Thursday (per Aaron Wilson of the Houston Chronicle) that they would “stay in close contact” with the league during the investigation.

-Additionally, teams that may be interested in potentially trading for Watson are monitoring the situation, according to ESPN’s Adam Schefter.
+Additionally, teams that may be interested in potentially trading for Watson are monitoring the situation, according to Schefter.